recommenders-team/recommenders/README.md

 | [Restricted Boltzmann Machines (RBM)](notebooks/00_quick_start/rbm_movielens.ipynb) | CPU / GPU | Collaborative Filtering | Neural network based algorithm to learn the underlying probability distribution for explicit or implicit feedback |
 | [FastAI Embedding Dot Bias (FAST)](notebooks/00_quick_start/fastai_movielens.ipynb)  | CPU / GPU | Collaborative Filtering | General purpose algorithm with embedding dot biases for users and items |

+**Preliminary Comparison**

-In addition, we also provide a [comparison notebook](notebooks/03_evaluate/comparison.ipynb) to illustrate how different algorithms could be evaluated and compared.
+We provide a [comparison notebook](notebooks/03_evaluate/comparison.ipynb) to illustrate how different algorithms could be evaluated and compared.
 In this notebook, data (MovieLens 1M) is randomly split into train/test sets at a 75/25 ratio.
 A recommendation model is trained using each of the collaborative filtering algorithms below.
 We utilize empirical parameter values reported in literature [here](http://mymedialite.net/examples/datasets.html).
 For ranking metrics we use k = 10 (top 10 results).
 We run the comparison on a Standard NC6s_v2 [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) (6 vCPUs, 112 GB memory and 1 K80 GPU).
 Spark ALS is run in local standalone mode.

-**Preliminary Comparison**

 | Algo | MAP | nDCG@k | Precision@k | Recall@k | RMSE | MAE | R<sup>2</sup> | Explained Variance |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |